meganrogge/template-string-converter/README.md

 * `template-string-converter.enable`: enable/disable this extension
 * `template-string-converter.validLanguages`: an array of valid languages to run the extension on
 * `template-string-converter.quoteType`: both, single, or double
+* `template-string-converter.convertOutermostQuotes`: true/false for nested strings, converts the outermost quotes to backticks
 * `template-string-converter.addBracketsToProps`: true/false as shown below ![typing a dollar sign then open curly brace with addBracketsToProps set to true converts the quotes to backticks and adds brackets around the property](https://raw.githubusercontent.com/meganrogge/template-string-converter/master/demo2.gif)